tgaborit/C-atan/README.md

 # Catane

-This project consists in the videogame adaptation of the board game Les Colons de Catane.
+This project consists in the videogame adaptation of the board game **Les Colons de Catane**.
 Each player takes turns on the same computer.

 ![screenshot](documents/screenshot.png)

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for running and testing purposes.

 ### Prerequisites